-Disruptive trends like AI, ‘internet of things’ and ‘as a service’ business models are transforming the expectations of consumers and demanding that we all do business in a different, more innovative, way.
+Disruptive trends like AI, Iot and ‘as a service’ business models are transforming the expectations of consumers and demanding that we all do business in a different, more innovative, way.

-With tech giants like Google and Microsoft submitting thousands of AI patent applications and investing heavily in this space, other companies are beginning to follow suit – demonstrating an increased willingness to hone or altogether reinvent their business models using AI, and related tools like machine learning.
+With tech giants like Google and Microsoft submitting thousands of AI patent applications and investing heavily in this space, other companies are beginning to follow suit.
+Each demonstrating an increased willingness to hone or altogether reinvent their business models with emerging technologies.

-Meanwhile, outright industry disruption is happening thick and fast with tech startups raising billions in venture dollars every quarter; and yielding strong returns, as they tap into the growing purchasing power of Generation Z.
+Meanwhile, tech startups are raising billions in venture dollars every quarter; and yielding strong returns as they tap into the growing purchasing power of Generation Z.

 With this in mind, several industry experts discuss how firms can develop their ‘innovation muscle’ and keep pace with the rate of change.